Darryl is in foster care. Sean thinks that he's being abused,

 “I see you’re reading.
 As an English teacher I’m always interested in what kids are reading these days.
 What’s your book?”

 “It’s Going Postal by Terry Pratchett.
-It’s science fiction and a funny story too.”
+It’s science fiction and a really funny story, too.”
 Darryl smiled.
 Roger guessed that he would be willing to talk about the kinds of books he liked to read.